aws-samples/aws-cdk-examples/go/ecs/cluster-alb/README.md

 ## Further Improvements

+This example does not use an HTTPS listener.
+For improved security, HTTPS (TLS) is encouraged.

+Some further improvements that can be made are:

 - Enable TLS at the ALB by [creating an HTTPS listener](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#add-https-listener).
 - Route traffic to the ALB with a [custom Route 53 domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html).
 - Protect your ALB from attacks and malicious traffic using [Web Application Firewall (WAF)](https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html).
+- Use a [CloudFront Distribution to cache results](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ConfiguringCaching.html) returned from the application, reducing load on the containerized application overall.